kubernetes/minikube/site/content/en/docs/Getting started/_virtualbox.md

-Dwnload and install the latest version of VirtualBox from https://www.virtualbox.org/
+Download and install the latest version of VirtualBox from https://www.virtualbox.org/

-Once installed, you can start minikube without any special flags:
+Once installed, start minikube:

 ```shell
 minikube start